 The main intention of Ilaiah appears to be to attack the dominant castes in Hindu society and expose the negative role played by them.
-There is nothing wrong in questioning the discriminatory, exploitative and hegemonistic practices prevalent in the society.
-The Vaishyas, however, appear to have taken offense to Ilaiah’s writings and started a campaign against him.
+There is nothing wrong in questioning the discriminatory, exploitative and hegemonistic practices prevalent in the Hindu society.
+The Vaishyas, however, appear to have taken offense to Ilaiah’s writings and started a concerted campaign against him.
 They even accuse him of trying to promote Christianity.

 If there is anybody who is promoting Christianity in a big way in India, it is the Hindu clergy and the caste Hindus.
-The clergy hardly mingles with Dalits and don’t hide their ‘Brahmin’ bias.
+The clergy hardly mingles with Dalits and don’t hide their Brahmin bias.
 The caste Hindus are known for their discrimination and mistreatment of Dalits.
 It is a fact that Dalits are not in a position to lead a life of self-esteem as long as they are in Hindu fold.
 The caste system is so rigid that even after a Dalit converts to Christianity he is not treated on par with other Christians.
-A Brahmin Christian or a Reddy Christian look down upon his Dalit Christian counterpart.
+A Brahmin Christian or a Reddy Christian looks down upon his Dalit Christian counterpart.

 The Hindu caste system is such that it does not even allow the Dalits to stay united.
 For example, in the Telugu speaking states of Andhra Pradesh and Telangana, there is a feud between Mala and Madiga communities on the issue of sharing the fruits of reservation.

 In spite of all these anomalies why caste system is still strong?
 As Dr. B. R. Ambedkar had rightly observed, the characteristic of graded inequality prevalent in Hinduism keeps caste system ticking in Hindu society.
-Except for Dalits, all Hindu castes have someone or the other under them, whom they consider inferior to them, and therefore worthy of exploitation.
+Except Dalits, all Hindu castes have someone or the other under them, whom they consider inferior to them, and therefore worthy of exploitation.

 The fact of the matter is the caste system in Hinduism is a sinister arrangement, which is bent on dehumanizing Sudras and Dalits.
 The Swamijis and Hindutva organizations are only interests in perpetuating the evil system.
 Therefore, it becomes inevitable for the intellectuals to criticize the caste system and along with it the upper caste people, who perpetrated untold atrocities against Dalits.